PawprintPrototyping/MemberMatters/docs/POST_INSTALL_STEPS.md

     to require an admin to assign the card (members will see a "Contact Us" button instead).
 Only applies if "REQUIRE_ACCESS_CARD" is `True`.
   * "COLLECT_VEHICLE_REGISTRATION_PLATE" - Allow the portal to collect vehicle registration plate number(s).
+  * "SIGNUP_REQUIRE_PRIVACY_CONSENT" - When `True`, the signup page shows a checkbox that the user must tick before registering, confirming that they consent to their personal data being stored.
+Useful for GDPR / privacy-law compliance.
+  * "SIGNUP_PRIVACY_POLICY_URL" - Optional URL to an external privacy policy document.
+If set (and `SIGNUP_PRIVACY_POLICY_TEXT` is empty), the consent checkbox label includes a link that opens the policy in a new tab.
+Leave empty for no link.
+  * "SIGNUP_PRIVACY_POLICY_TEXT" - Optional privacy policy text shown inline in a popup on the signup page.
+If set, this takes precedence over `SIGNUP_PRIVACY_POLICY_URL` — the consent checkbox label shows a link that opens a dialog displaying this text (line breaks are preserved).
+Use this if you'd rather keep the policy in MemberMatters than link out to a separate document.

 ### Canvas Integration
   * "CANVAS_API_TOKEN" - the API token for the Canvas LMS integration.